y-zheng18/point_odyssey/README.md

 * Ground truth 3D trajectories
 * Camera parameters

+Please refer to ```utils/reprojection.py``` for details on camera conventions, coordinate systems and depth scales.
 ## Citation

 If you use this code or our data for your research, please cite: